MainKt/phx-portfolio/priv/markdowns/wutil-organ-transplants.md

 ## In the beginning
-During the GSoC proposal week,
+During the GSoC proposal period,
 I created [`wutil`](https://github.com/MainKt/wutil),
 a WiFi and network management utility, along the lines of GhostBSD's `NetworkMgr`.